malloydata/malloy/docs/_src/language/explore.md

 An explore's source can be any of the following:

-* An existing SQL table or view
+* A SQL table or view
-* Another explore
+* Another Malloy explore
 * A Malloy query

 ### Explores from Tables or Views